 New data from the Oregon Employment Department show the devastating impact of COVID-19 on the labor market.
-Since the beginning of the economic shutdown, workers in Portland Metro have filed more than 154,103 initial unemployment claims.
-This includes 12,780 educational services workers, representing 57 percent of the industry’s total workforce.
+Since the beginning of the economic shutdown, workers in Portland Metro have filed more than 167,554 initial unemployment claims.
+This includes 13,515 educational services workers, representing sixty percent of the industry’s total workforce.
 The sector employs less than three percent of all workers in Portland Metro and represents eight percent of all initial unemployment claims filed since March 15, 2020.
+(Table 1)

 These numbers do not represent all educational services workers who have lost their jobs.
-Faced with unprecedented demand, the unemployment insurance system currently has a backlog of claims.
 Not all workers are eligible for unemployment, including workers who did meet the threshold for hours worked during the past five quarters and undocumented immigrants.

 The educational services sector includes nonprofit and for-profit establishments that provide instruction and training, including schools, colleges, universities, and training centers.
 Also included are establishments what offer food and/or accommodation services to students.

 In 2019, nearly two thousand people in Multnomah and Washington counties were employed in Education Services.
 The industry included 400 occupations.
 Many of the largest occupations are relatively unique to the sector and not often found elsewhere in the economy (e.g. teachers, coaches and scouts, teacher assistants).
 (Table 4)

 Occupations in this sector tend to be middle wage.
 Seventy-three percent of jobs in the industry pay a median wage between the 25th and 75th percentile of the regional median wage.
 (Table 5)